tshikaboom/libone/README.md

 ```
 would suffice to get this build.
 After that, doing `./src/conv/raw/one2raw <file.one>` would get you some output.

+Licence
+=
-The library is available under MPL 2.0+.
+The library is available under MPL 2.0+, as other librevenge-based projects are.